Deutsche Bank Upgrades Ares Management (ARES)

 What is the Fund Sentiment?

-There are 1,252 funds or institutions reporting positions in Ares Management.
-This is an decrease of 85 owner(s) or 6.36% in the last quarter.
-Average portfolio weight of all funds dedicated to ARES is 0.37%, an increase of 10.17%.
-Total shares owned by institutions increased in the last three months by 0.52% to 237,647K shares.
-The put/call ratio of ARES is 2.66, indicating a bearish outlook.
+There are 1,256 funds or institutions reporting positions in Ares Management.
+This is an decrease of 84 owner(s) or 6.27% in the last quarter.
+Average portfolio weight of all funds dedicated to ARES is 0.36%, an increase of 10.70%.
+Total shares owned by institutions decreased in the last three months by 2.05% to 231,447K shares.
+The put/call ratio of ARES is 2.35, indicating a bearish outlook.

 What are Other Shareholders Doing?